updated May 28, 2026 64.1MB file size 997 downloads

 AutoSubs collapses the first stage into a single click and outputs files that the rest of your pipeline already understands.

 The typical flow looks like this.
-You record or import footage into DaVinci Resolve, or in 3.0 you simply drag a media file into AutoSubs directly.
+You record or import footage into DaVinci Resolve, or you simply drag a media file into AutoSubs directly.

-AutoSubs runs the transcription locally on your device using the new Rust backend, which is roughly three times more memory-efficient than the previous version and noticeably faster on diarization.
+AutoSubs runs the transcription locally on your device using its Rust backend, which is roughly three times more memory-efficient than the 2.x generation and noticeably faster on diarization.

 Speakers are detected automatically, each gets a colour, and the captions land on the timeline as a proper subtitle track - not burned into the picture, so you can still edit them.